klharp/SQLAchemy-SurfsUp/README.md

     75%	77.000000 <br/>
     max	83.000000 <br/>

-* Query to retrieve the last 12 months of temperature observation data (TOBS).
+* Queried to retrieve the last 12 months of temperature observation data (TOBS).

   * Filtered by the station with the highest number of observations.